modir/using-laminas-framework-book/version2/docs/devenv.md

 `apt-get` in our case, as system administrator (root).
 You typically use `sudo` when you need to elevate your privileges to install a package or edit some configuration file.

-T> The `sudo` command may request you for password.
-When prompted, enter the password T> under which you log into the system and press Enter.
+> The `sudo` command may request you for password.
+When prompted, enter the password
+> under which you log into the system and press Enter.

 Next, from a command shell, run the following commands: